-Licensees and BCTS have implemented the old forest quality predictive model as a tool in operational planning.
+Licensees and BCTS have implemented the Old Forest Quality predictive model as a tool in operational planning.
 They will annually monitor and report out on the area of 'Good through Best Old Forest Quality' by NDU merged BEC in the Prince George Forest District.
-See Table 3 for description of the current Old Forest Quality Distribution across the merged BEC NDU's (Analysis Completed November 5, 2008 as presented to the PAG in January 2009).
+See Table 3 for description of the current Old Forest Quality Distribution across the merged BEC NDU's (the analysis was completed in November 2008 and presented to the PAG in January 2009).